Shinmera/staple/README.md

     (defmethod staple:template ((system (eql (asdf:find-system :my-system))))
       (asdf:system-relative-pathname system #p"my-template.ctml"))

 Some properties like the way documentation and docstrings are formatted require changing the way pages behave.
-For that, you can override the `page-type` like above, and implement a custom page subclass as illustrated in the next section.
+For that, you can override the `page-type` similar to the above code snippet, and implement a custom page subclass as illustrated in the next section.

 ### Custom Pages
 By subclassing `simple-page`, you can customise all sorts of behaviours.

     (defclass my-page (staple:simple-page) ())

-Following are a few examples for things one might frequently want to change about the default behaviour.
+Following are a few examples for things one might frequently want to change about the default behaviour of a page.
+If you are customising project inference, you can use `page-type` to use this page:

+    (defmethod staple:page-type ((system (eql (asdf:find-system :my-system))))
+      'my-page)

 #### Changing Which Definitions are Shown